5 Yoga Poses to Strengthen Core Muscles

 Generally, the core is referred to as the Torso.
 All the functional movements are highly dependent on this part of the body, and the lack of core muscular development can result in an injury.
 Every-day motions in our life generate by the ripple effect of muscles connecting our upper and lower body.
 These motions originate in what is known as your core muscles.
 Core muscles reside deep within your trunk, extending from the base of your head to your pelvis.
+That is why it is important to strengthen core muscles.

 The core muscles group consists of various members namely: pelvic floor muscles, cervical muscles, lumber muscles, transverse abdominis, multifidus, internal and external obliques, rectus abdominis (the six-packs), erector spine, diaphragm, etc.